Mm470/TrelloAPI/README.md

 This CLI programme will ask to enter the card name, choose a list, and add labels to a new card.

 ## Installation
-1- This code needs python3.6.5
+1- This code needs python3.6.5, if you dont have this python version, you can create a virtual environments using pyenv:

     pyenv install 3.6.5
     pyenv local 3.6.5 # Activate Python 3.6.5 for the current project

 2- Simply use pip to install the PyInquirer package, pprint, and make sure you have json package and requests.